 For homeowners, the costs of cleaning up after a flood can be enormous—especially if they don’t have flood insurance.
-Six inches of flooding in a 2,500-square-foot home can cause nearly $53,000 worth of damage, according to estimates from FloodSmart.gov.
-But the total can run much higher than that depending on individual circumstances, such as the area’s real estate values, what property was actually damaged and replacement costs.
+Six inches of flooding in a 2,500-square-foot home can cause nearly $53,000 worth of damage, according to estimates from FEMA.
+But the total can run much higher than that depending on individual circumstances.
+This can include the area’s real estate values, what property was actually damaged and replacement costs.

 And you don’t have to live along the Mississippi river or near a coastline to experience a flood.
-Although most people think of flooding as river overflow, some may not realize that surface water – whether from a heavy thunderstorm, clogged storm drains or even broken water mains—can also be considered a flood, and is typically not covered in a standard homeowner’s insurance policy.
+Although most people think of flooding as river overflow, some may not realize that surface water – whether from a heavy thunderstorm, clogged storm drains or even broken water mains—can also be considered a flood.
+This is typically not covered in a standard homeowners insurance policy.
 Separate flood insurance, usually available through the federal government, is required to cover this exposure.

 Thankfully, there are ways to help minimize the risk of flood damage to your home, if you act early enough.
 Here are some tips:

 1. Inspect your Drainage System